nutjob-laboratories/erk/README_DIST.txt

 ## Is **Ərk** completed?

-No. The current version, 0.875.026, is still a pre-release.
+No. The current version, !_FULL_VERSION_!, is still a pre-release.
 I'm still adding and tweaking features, and catching and fixing as many bugs as I can.
 The final version, **Ərk** 1.0, will come eventually, and we're more than half-way there!

 ## Does **Ərk** run on Windows?
 Does it run on Linux?